acg-team/Selection-in-Genes-Course/tutorials/model-selection/README.md

 > - Does adding invariable sites to the model make a difference to AIC?
 > - Which model fits the data best based on AIC?
 > - Why does AIC penalise more parameters over fewer parameters?
-> - Could we have used LRTs to choose among all or some of these models?
+> - Could we have used LRTs to choose among all of these models?
 Why or why not?

+Using the LRT statistics that you computed, answer the following questions:

+> - Which of the LRTs are significant if we set the significance level to 0.05 and apply Bonferroni correction for multiple testing?
+> - What can you conclude from these tests?

 ## Answers